Student Charter

 Your Commitments

-We want you to engage positively with the democratic forums and processes provided for all students to contribute to discussions and decisions on their experiences and the support provided.
+Shaping our community - we want you to engage positively with the democratic forums and processes provided for all students to contribute to discussions and decisions on their experiences and the support provided.
+We encourage you to explore My Napier to find out more about these opportunities which include our Student Ambassador and Student Consultant schemes.

-We want you to let us know if a problem may be developing, so that we can informally resolve any difficulty in the first instance and support you appropriately.
+Constructive feedback - we want you to let us know in a professional manner if a problem may be developing, so that we can informally resolve any difficulty in the first instance and support you appropriately.
 We also want positive feedback where things are working well, so that we know to continue.
-Your feedback is particularly important as we transition out of the Covid19 pandemic.

 Our University Community